HikariYlan/todoPostits/README.md

     - Username: hikari
     - Password: user

-After a successful authentication, you will be redirected to your "cork board".
+After a successful authentication, you will be redirected to your "sticky board".
 From there, you can see all of your Post-its!

 ### How to use the "Random game" functionality